stucchio/Homepage/pelican/content/one_true_metric.md

 title: Topology of decisionmaking - are you secretly managing by metric?
-date: 2014-06-30 09:00
+date: 2014-07-10 09:00
 author: Chris Stucchio
 tags: metrics, data analysis, topology, decisionmaking
 mathjax: true
-status: draft
 summary: Suppose you have a method of making decisions that doesn't suck - i.e., one that is objective, consistent, and never leaves you guessing about what to do.
 The mathematical field of topology provides a wonderful theorem - if you have a good decision process, it is equivalent to managing by metric.

 Humans generally take two different approaches to rational decisionmaking.
+The first approach is *management by metric* which involves reducing each choice to a single number and then choosing whichever choice has the larger number.
+In education, this involves assigning a student a score based on performance on a set of exams - this score can then be compared to a fixed performance standard to determine whether a student passed or failed.
+In trading, management by metric involves evaluating a trader based on [Sharpe ratios](http://en.wikipedia.org/wiki/Sharpe_ratio), [alpha](http://en.wikipedia.org/wiki/Alpha_(investment)) generated above a benchmark, and similar measures.

-One method, which I *holistic*, involves humans accounting for all features of the choices and emitting a decision on the basis of careful consideration.
-Another method is *management by metric* which involves reducing all your choices to a set of numbers and choosing whichever one is largest.
-The question arises - are these two methods really different?
+The competing method, which I *holistic*, involves humans accounting for all features of the choices and emitting a decision on the basis of careful consideration.
+In trading, it would involve senior managers forming opinions about traders and evaluating them on that basis.
+In education, it might involve a teacher giving an oral exam to a student, letting the conversation flow, and then evaluating whether they seem to discuss issues at a 5'th grade level.
+I use holistic as a catch-all term to describe anything besides management by metric.

-In this blog post I'll use topology to show that the answer is no, provided your decision process doesn't suck.
+Are these two decisionmaking techniques significantly different?
+In this blog post I'll use topology to show that the answer is no - if your decision process doesn't suck, then it's equivalent to managing by metric for some specific metric.

+I'll begin by describing the properties that any good decision process should satisfy.

 # Properties of a good decision process

-The first important property of a decision process is that it should always work.
 To begin with let us define some notation.
 Consider two elements of our set of choices, $@ x $@ and $@ y $@.
 We will write

 $$ x \leq y $$